savvaniss/aurelius-core/README.md

-# Nefeli: Accessible Cryptocurrency for Human beens
+# Aurelius coin : Accessible Cryptocurrency for Human beens

-Nefeli is a privacy-focused cryptocurrency designed to empower individuals by ensuring mining remains accessible to everyone, not dominated by large mining farms.
+Aurelius is a privacy-focused cryptocurrency designed to empower individuals by ensuring mining remains accessible to everyone, not dominated by large mining farms.
 Forked from Wownero, Nefeli inherits its commitment to decentralization and inclusivity but focuse on a scope to make Cryptocurrency mining available for all humans

-# Nefeli Tokenomics
+# Aurelius Tokenomics

-Nefeli is designed to offer fast transactions, predictable emissions, and a secure blockchain.
+Aurelius is designed to offer fast transactions, predictable emissions, and a secure blockchain.
 This document outlines the tokenomics for Nefeli with a block time of **1 minute** and a steady block reward.

 ---